 - Hawaii does not cap the number of charter schools that can be authorized

-- Hawaii earned an eleven out of fifteen for growth.
-This is because Hawaii does not cap the growth of charter schools. espite the lack of caps, the regulatory environment i has led to slow growth in the number of charter schools over the past few years, ultimately harming the overall score.
+- Hawaii earns 11 out of 15 points for “growth.”
+This is because Hawaii does not cap the number of charter schools that can exist.
+But the regulatory environment in the state has led to slow growth in the sector, which harms Hawaii’s overall score.

 Teacher Quality Score: 68%